 Active competency: The exercises focus on stimulating the student to actively produce language, rather than passively absorbing rules.

-Revita began with the goal of revitalization and support for endangered languages, and has now evolved toward learning foreign languages generally, including "majority languages."
+Revita began as a project on revitalization and support for endangered languages, especially the Finno-Ugric languages.
+It has now evolved toward learning foreign languages generally, including "majority" languages.

 Revita offers a small "public library" of sample stories for each language, but learners are encouraged to add and work with new stories that they like.